jipearson/Pewlett-Hackard-Analysis/README.md

 - Who/how many potential mentors do we have and what are their roles within the organization.
 For this analysis we identified out potential mentors as employees born in 1965.
   - After filtering and modifying our tables we find 1,549 potetial mentors based on our criteria.
   - Below are the total potential mentors by their current title.
 AGAIN Senior Engineers and Senior Staffers make up the majority of the group, this should help bridge the training gap.
+For the most part I believe that we have an appropriate number of individuals ready to mentor the next generation of PH enployees.
+I think we should seriously look at our top performers (regardless of age) as additional mentors.
 ![](Images/potential_mentors.png)

-- I suggest based on the volume of new hires that we will have to on board in the next few years that we look into working with a 3rd party HR group to help us find the best available tallent and avoid putting additional pressures on our internal team.
+- I suggest based on the volume of new hires that we will have to on board in the next few years that we look into partnering with a 3rd party HR firm.
+These talent acquisition specialists would help open new tallent pipelines and would help avoid putting additional undue pressures on our internal team.

 - We should also look into what efficiencies can be gained throguh technology and innovation.
 Additional tools, resources, training, and process automation could help us significantly reduce the number of positions that will need to be backfilled and have a substantial impact on our long term bottom line.

-## Summary